SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 ### Introduction

-The Payment Link can be implemented for payment methods listed below, using the Redirect platform and Swedbank Pay hosted payment page.
+The Payment Link can be implemented for payment instruments listed below, using the Redirect platform and Swedbank Pay hosted payment page.

 * [Credit card][payment-instruments-card-payment-pages]